 Question 4: Do you think the changes outlined in paragraphs 9, 11, 26 and 30 would give schools greater clarity on which are eligible for improvement support?

 NAHT is encouraged that our work on this has been successful and that the Secretary of State agrees with NAHT's views as the consultation proposes:

-- to use Ofsted 'requires improvement' judgements to identify schools eligible for these DfE offers of support
+- to use Ofsted 'requires improvement' judgements to identify schools eligible for these DfE offers of support;

 - to remove coasting and floor data standards.

-The support to those schools will remain optional, as it has been this year.
+The support for those schools will remain optional, as it has been this year.
 It will be for schools to decide whether or not they take up that offer.
 The consultation document explains more about this.